sonnguyen16/sonnguyen16/README.md

 - 👋 Hi, I’m Sơn
 - 👀 I’m interested in mobile app
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate with other mobile developers